Hugo-SEQUIER/docs-trophe/docs/database.md

 ## Conclusion

 Our database strategy utilizes Irys for efficient and programmable on-chain metadata storage and Supabase for robust authentication and user management.
+By storing users' private keys securely within our system, we provide a Web2-like experience that eliminates the need for manual signing of interactions, enhancing convenience without compromising security.
 This combination ensures that our platform is both secure and scalable, capable of supporting innovative applications and providing a solid foundation for future growth.

+**Disclaimer:** The private keys managed by Trophē are intended exclusively for use within our platform.
+Users are strongly advised not to use their keypairs for any external applications or services to prevent security vulnerabilities and ensure the integrity of their data within Trophē.